 Click Save Changes.

-After the settings have been saved, a “Grant Permission” button would appear.
+After saving your settings, a “Grant Permission” button would appear.
 Click on it.

 Note: If you receive a message warning you that the app has not been verified, click Advanced and click the Go to (url) link.